DevOps-Academy-Org/kubernetes-workshop/slides/presentations/k8s/index.md

 Labels and annotations can be used to tag resources with meta informations.
 This is massively used in Kubernetes to identify, select and group resources.

-Let's give our flaski pod a Label to identify it as a test app:
+Let's give our flaski POD a label to identify it as a test app:
 ```
 kubectl label pod flaski "app=flaski"
 ```